endurodave/DelegateMQ/docs/DETAILS.md

 # References

-Repositories utilizing the delegate library within different multithreaded applications.
+Repositories utilizing the DelegateMQ library within different multithreaded applications.

 * <a href="https://github.com/endurodave/AsyncStateMachine">Asynchronous State Machine Design in C++</a> - an asynchronous C++ state machine implemented using an asynchronous delegate library.
 * <a href="https://github.com/endurodave/IntegrationTestFramework">Integration Test Framework using Google Test and Delegates</a> - a multi-threaded C++ software integration test framework using Google Test and Delegate libraries.